asyed9394/UofTSCS_DA_BC_2020_21_World_Weather_Analysis/README.md

 # World Weather Analysis and Travel Apps

 ## Project Overview
 "Plantmytrip" is a technology company that specializes in internet services for hotel and lodging industries.
-It creates applications that provides user interface , colelct and present data via searching .
-Customer can use the searching enging to find the location and plan their travel based on their preferred temprature range.
+It creates applications that provides user interface , collect and present data via searching .
+Customer can use the searching engine to find the location and plan their travel based on their preferred temprature range.
 ### Weather Analysis:

-- Objective is to select 500 randim cities, theire lat and long , pull weather data from openmapapi and retireve json data for these citiies.
+- Objective is to select 500 randim cities, their lat and long , pull weather data from openmapapi and retireve json data for these citiies.
 - Pull weather data from json into a dataframe.
 - Use matplotlib to create a series of scatted plot to show the relationship between lat and variet of weather prarmeter
 - Perform statistical calcution using regression analyis for northern and southern hemisphere